 This course will provide students with a study of all fundamentals involved in theatre production.
 This hands-on course includes instruction in stage management, scene design, lighting, audio, set construction, costume and makeup design.
 Students will apply their knowledge to hand-on projects in theatre arts.
 Students will work in the classroom, scene shop and at the Higley Center for the Performing Arts.
 Opportunities to work with Higley Center for the Performing Arts staff will be available.
 After-school, evening, and weekend commitments are required.
-This course may be eligible for dual enrollment credit.
 ADE/CTE approved program - ADE Course Title: Stagecraft 1.